 Colton also received occupational therapy with Marge.
 Marge really took the time to understand Colton.
 She observed his reactions and the environmental input and explained all of this to me in a way I could understand.
 She helped us see how his lack of speech was causing his aggressive behavior.
 Marge helped us make daily struggles (teeth brushing, hair washing, eating, bedtime) into tolerable and fun routines.
 She also noticed his weak muscles (hypotonia) and how they negatively impacted the simplest tasks.
 She taught us how to help him gain strength utilizing household items and games.

 Colton doesn’t need to yell, scream, hit, kick, or bite to get his messages across anymore.
 He can use one of the 120 words he now has in his vocabulary.
 Colton can play with clay or paint with his sisters and wipe his hands calmly.
 Colton is still on the move but he is not crashing into things.
 He has much better control over his body and his emotions.
-Every night now, I can tuck him in and give him a kiss – something that would never have been possible without Early Intervention and his teacher and therapists at CTC.”
+Every night now, I can tuck him in and give him a kiss – something that would never have been possible without Early Support and his teacher and therapists at CTC.”